What is Password Protection

 Create the htaccess File

-3. Change /path/to/htpasswd/file/.htpasswd to the full path to the .htpasswd file you uploaded in above.
+to the full path to the .htpasswd file you uploaded in above. - Change